-Those wild horses that are removed from the range and are identified to not return to the range would be transported to the receiving off-range corrals (ORC, formerly short-term holding facility) in a goose-neck stock trailer or straight-deck semi-tractor trailers.
+Wild horses removed from the range would be transported to the receiving off-range corrals (ORC, formerly short-term holding facility) in a goose-neck stock trailer or straight-deck semi-tractor trailers.
 Trucks and trailers used to haul the wild horses would be inspected prior to use to ensure wild horses can be safely transported.
 Wild horses would be segregated by age and sex when possible and loaded into separate compartments.
 Mares and their un-weaned foals may be shipped together.
 Transportation of recently captured wild horses is limited to a maximum of 12 hours.